koriym/homebrew-brewworks/README.md

 ## Features

 - Install all necessary services for a project in one go, similar to Docker.
-- Generate custom commands for each project, allowing simple management of the development environment (e.g., `brewworks start`, `. brewworks env`).
+- Generate custom commands for each project, allowing simple management of the development environment (e.g., `myapp start`, `myapp stop`).
 - Create a dedicated custom folder for each project to centralize service port numbers, configuration files, and log directories.
 - Utilize native Mac services for improved performance compared to Docker.
 - Flexibility to add other services as needed.